-You could see a new show here every week – including Phantom of the Opera from November.
-There are heaps of fab feeds nearby too, like bratwurst hotdogs at German-leaning Hophaus.
-Don’t miss this riverside diner’s $25 dinner deal: a drink with Wednesday’s schnitzel or a burger on Thursdays.
-Tutto Bene, which also overlooks the water, is a pleasant Italian restaurant specialising in risottos.
-They’re masters of pre-theatre efficiency, so you can linger over dessert with no stress.
+From circus acts, to the Australian Ballet – you could see a new performance here every week.
+There are heaps of fab feeds nearby too, like 10-hour pork knuckle at German-leaning Hophaus.
+Tutto Bene overlooks the water and specialises in risottos.
+The staff are masters of pre-theatre efficiency, so you can linger over dessert with no stress.

 If you’re going to the Comedy Theatre

 A visit to the Comedy Theatre could be the perfect opportunity to experience Farmer’s Daughters.
 This three-level dining destination is all about the Gippsland region’s great seasonal produce.
 Or make a date at Shujinko.
 Fill up on steamy ramen for less than $20 at this Chinatown favourite.
 You'll also find Gingerboy nearby with a modern Australian adaptation of Asian hawker-style dishes.
 The one-hour pre-theatre menu showcases seasonal favourites like red duck leg curry.
 La Madonna is also in the vicinity and has a $50 pre-theatre seasonal menu with three gorgeous dishes.

 Head online and see what's on for the year at the Malthouse.
 Then book a table at The Atlantic Restaurant.
 You can go large at this seafood place, or opt for the affordably fancy fish and chips.
 Or feast on cult-status empanadas and dulche de leche flan at Asado.
 Make it a meal to remember with the Saturday bottomless lunch.
 The hand-picked menu of signature dishes is paired with bottomless beer, wine and sangria for two hours.